New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 Archiving custom ratesBack to top

-Click on the Archive button left-hand corner of the modal to archive your custom rate.
+Click the Archive button left-hand corner of the modal to archive your custom rate.

-Archiving preserves the applied products settings, but the rate is no longer applied to any product pricing.
+Archiving preserves the applied product settings, but the rate is no longer applied to product pricing.

 Any custom rates applied to historical bookings are preserved, not removed.